-Each spotlight has its own ON/OFF switch.
+Each spotlight has its own ON/OFF switch on the back and 2 USB-A sockets at the base of the light.

 The lighting fixtures are switched via power circuits 1 and 2.
 If the power circuits are disconnected, the spotlights cannot be used.